-I am interested primarily in extreme phenomena — physical systems characterized by conditions inaccessible to terrestrial experiment.
-This has led me to focus my research on black hole accretion disks and core-collapse supernovae.
-Understanding these complex multi-dimensional, multi-scale, multi-physics systems is greatly facilitated by sophisticated numerical simulations that can require millions of CPU-hours on the some of the world's fastest supercomputers.
+I am most interested in extreme phenomena, which has led me to focus my research on black hole accretion disks and core-collapse supernovae.
+Understanding these complex multi-dimensional, multi-scale, multi-physics systems is greatly facilitated by sophisticated numerical simulations that can require millions (or more!) of CPU-hours on the some of the world's fastest supercomputers.
 Check out my research page for more information.